 I trotted down the small hill to the trail when I got to the intersection, went around the bridge I had already taken a photograph of previously, and found a foot trail on the other side.

 I wasn't even 30 feet into the trail when I came across a tent where a homeless person was living.
 I called out hello, but no one was home.
 There was a suit hanging from a tree branch, drying.
 The tent was not really a tent at all, but rather a cleverly put together wall of garbage bags hung between trees on either side.
 Out of respect for this person's belongings, I decided against searching further and turned around.
-About 20 more feet away I found a woman's shoe, obviously not belong to the owner of the suit, but it was there.
+About 20 more feet away I found a woman's shoe.

 I placed my broken flower in the shoe and took this photograph.
 Why did I do it?
 Because even in decay there is beauty.
 There is new life.
 There is this sense of old meets knew as objects go through their wear-and-tear lives, and I love the juxtaposition of it.